Tavleenkm/__Scraper/CS325_p4/Module_5/README.md

 This project is licensed under the MIT License.

-This README includes the instructions for cloning the repository, setting up the environment, adding Reddit API credentials, running the main program, and the automatic execution of comment extraction and sentiment analysis.
+This README includes the instructions for cloning the repository, setting up the environment, adding Reddit API credentials, running the main program, and the automatic execution of comment extraction, sentiment analysis and ploting graphs using matplotlib and pandas libraries.